 All decoration carried out in the last three months of the term shall also be carried out to the satisfaction of the Landlord and using materials, designs and colours approved by the Landlord (such approval not to be unreasonably or delayed).

-The Tenant shall replace the floor coverings at the Property within the three months before the end of the term with new ones of good quality and appropriate to the Property and the Permitted Use.

 Alterations

 Except in accordance with clause 27, the Tenant shall not make any external or structural alteration or addition to the Property and shall not make any opening in any boundary of the Property.